siavashprh/zap-extensions/addOns/reportingproxy/README.md

 ### Prerequisites
 *   Java Development Kit (JDK) 11 or higher.
 *   `zap.jar` (or the ZAP core dependencies) on your classpath.
+*   `reportingproxy.jar` (this extension) on your classpath.

 ### Step-by-Step Guide

 1.  **Create a new Java project**.
 2.  **Implement the `ReportingRule` interface**.
 Your class must implement `org.zaproxy.addon.reportingproxy.ReportingRule`.
+    *   *Tip*: You can extend `org.zaproxy.addon.reportingproxy.AbstractReportingRule` to get free support for blocking state and statistics.

 ### Example Rule